 Nintendo Switch OLED two-minute review

-We also enjoyed the console's completely redesigned kickstand, which now spans the entire rear of the unit.
-It's reminiscent of Microsoft's excellent adjustable stands on its Surface line of devices, and it comfortably bests the original Switch's flimsy little plastic stand, which could barely prop the console up.
-It's a massive upgrade for tabletop mode users, and helps to elevate the console's overall build quality in the process.
+If you’re looking for support, you can enjoy the console’s new kickstand, with the entire unit’s rear now being supported.
+It's reminiscent of those excellent adjustable stands seen in the Microsoft Surface Pro line, comfortably besting the original Nintendo Switch's flimsy little plastic stand, which barely propped up the console.
+It’s a great upgrade for tabletop mode users and elevates the console’s build quality.

-The 64GB of internal storage is another big tick in our book as you’re getting twice as much space as in the original Switch and Nintendo Switch Lite.
-However, it's still a miserable amount compared to the likes of the PS5 and Xbox Series X, which offer far faster storage at significantly higher capacities.
-Thankfully, though, the console still comes with a microSD slot, so you can always add more if you need it.
+You can look forward to twice as much space as in the original Switch and Nintendo Switch Lite, with a total of 64GB.
+However, it's still a miserable amount compared to the PS5 and Xbox Series X, which offer far faster storage at significantly higher capacities.
+However, Switch games tend to be significantly smaller, and the console has a MicroSD slot, so you can always add more if needed.

 Nintendo Switch OLED price and release date